gabrie30/ghorg/README.md

 > It's recommended to store github/gitlab tokens in the osxkeychain, if this command returns anything other than your token see Troubleshooting section below.
 However, you can always add your token to the $HOME/.config/ghorg/conf.yaml or use the (--token, -t) flags.

-## Ignoring Repos
+## Filtering Repos
+- To filter repos by regex use `--match-regex` flag
-- To ignore any archived repos while cloning use the `--skip-archived` flag (not bitbucket)
+- To filter out any archived repos while cloning use the `--skip-archived` flag (not bitbucket)
 - To ignore specific repos create a `ghorgignore` file inside `$HOME/.config/ghorg`.
 Each line in this file is considered a substring and will be compared against each repos clone url.
 If the clone url contains a substring in the `ghorgignore` it will be excluded from cloning.
 To prevent accidentally excluding a repo, you should make each line as specific as possible, eg. `https://github.com/gabrie30/ghorg.git` or `git@github.com:gabrie30/ghorg.git` depending on how you clone.
+This is useful for permanently igorning certain repos.

   ```bash
   # Create ghorgignore